snurk/sg_sandbox/README.md

 Node lengths and coverage estimates (included in `simplified.gfa`) can help with getting an approximation, but you will probably need to vet the list after exploring the graph in Bandage.

 ## 'Semi-automated' ONT-based resolution
-This repo includes the original ONT-based repeat resolution strategy developed by Mikko during our CHM13 finishing workshop, slightly modified to be used with string graphs.
+This repo includes the original ONT-based repeat resolution strategy developed by Mikko (@maickrau) during our CHM13 finishing workshop, slightly modified to be used with string graphs.
 To use it you will need to first 'compress' the homopolymer runs in your ONT reads (you can use the `./src/contig_processing/homopolymer_compress.py`, but it is a bit slow) and probably length-filter them to speed things up.

 Briefly it will: